 1. Pet store tools – Lil Pals Slicker Brush and Conair Pro scissors

 The Lil Pals Slicker Brush is handy for getting rid of mats on the belly, the arm pits etc. The small size makes it ideal for getting into small spaces.
-The Conair Pro scissors is a reasonable alternative to expensive professional scissors provided you replace them frequently as they do tend to become dull quickly.
+The Conair Pro scissors is a reasonable alternative to expensive professional scissors provided you replace them frequently as they do tend to dull quickly.

 3. Stripping knives – 3 different versions - be sure to get the correct version for your dominant hand as these are specific to left or right handed use.
+There are many different versions of stripping knives.
+If you are not sure what to buy, talk to your breeder about their preferred choices - and how to use them properly.

 4. Tools to aid hand stripping: finger cots, pumice stone cuticle pusher, Greyhound detailer, Greyhound stripper.
 You will not need all of these and will likely find that you develop personal preferences.
+Again, there are many different options and everyone develops their own preference.
+A good and inexpensive place to start is the Pink Nail Buffering File (10 pack) available from Amazon: https://www.amazon.ca/gp/product/B071PFNHL9/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

 Basic Regular Coat Care

 To keep your Cairn’s coat tidy and free of mats, a regular brushing a couple of times a week will suffice.
 You can use a spritz of water in a spray bottle to lightly wet the coat before brushing if you wish.
 Brush through the coat with a good pin (wire) brush.
-Pay special attention to the areas where the legs meet the truck – these areas are prone to matting.
+Pay special attention to the areas where the legs meet the trunk – these areas are prone to matting.
 A slicker brush is useful if mats are already present.
-If there is severe matting, a detangling spray will help.
+If there is severe matting, a detangling spray will help. e.g. https://lespoochs.com/?attachment_id=212.
 After brushing, go over the coat again with the metal comb.
 When using these tools make sure you get through both layers of coat.
-This will stimulate the skin and encourages good coat growth.
+This stimulates the skin and encourages good coat growth.
 Be gentle but firm, remembering the side and belly are more sensitive than the back.
 You will probably notice dead hair coming out when brushing and combing, especially if it has been some time since the last brushing and you are not doing regular stripping of the coat.

 Using the small scissors, trim any long hair around the feet and between the pads.
 Check the nails and trim if necessary.
 Also check the ears for any wax build up, if necessary, they can be gently cleaned with mineral oil on a q-tip.
 Any dirt build up in front of the eyes can be combed out with a fine tooth comb or gently dabbed away with a moist cosmetic pad.
 Check the teeth to make sure they are clean and odour free.
-Brush the teeth if you are able to – see the information on General Care for more information on tooth brushing.
+Brush the teeth – see the information on General Care for more information on tooth brushing.
 Use moist, unscented wipes to clean around the butt, penis sheath or vulva as needed.
 Trimming the hair around the anus and sheath (in male dogs) will help keep that area clean.
 Some recommend leaving a bit of longer hair around the sheath or vulva to help wick urine away.

 Advanced Coat Care: Stripping or Clipping